Zika Virus – WHO Declares Public Health Emergency

 As there is no vaccine to prevent the Zika virus, the challenge is to prevent its spread to humans.
 According to the WHO, the best prevention is to combat the mosquitoes and prevent them from biting.
 This includes reducing mosquito populations by removing breeding sites and reducing contact between mosquitoes and people.

-During outbreaks, health authorities may carry out spraying of insecticides and insecticides recommended by the WHO Pesticide Evaluation Scheme may be used as larvicides to treat relatively large water containers.
+During outbreaks, health authorities may carry out spraying of insecticides and larvicides may be used to treat relatively large water containers.
 It is also important to remove potential breeding sites.
 All types of containers that hold water, such as buckets, flower pots, drink cans or discarded tires, should be removed, emptied or covered.

 For personal protection in affected areas, the WHO recommends using insect repellent; wearing light colored clothes that cover as much of the body as possible; using physical barriers such as screens, closed doors and windows; and sleeping under mosquito nets.